 The latest list, released by the Department of Tourism on February 28, 2019:

 The Best Accredited Hotels in Each Station

-To help you choose a good compliant resort, I list the 9 best ones below.
-They’re categorized by price-range and location, so you can pick one that fits your budget and location preference.
-You can also have a look at my full Station 1, Station 2, and Station 3 hotel guides for more detail.
+To help you choose a good compliant resort, I list some of the best below.
+They’re categorized by price-range and location, so you can pick one that fits your preferences.
+You can also have a look at my full Station 1, Station 2, and Station 3 hotel guides for more detailed information.